 Students learn how the video game has evolved from its inception to the present.
 They learn from the mistakes and successes of console manufacturers.

 Students learn how to create 3D characters and objects using a computer software program.
 They then learn how to export their creations into a game.

 Students learn how to critique and review video games.
 By judging key factors in video games, students can better predict whether the game will succeed or fail with consumers.

 Bachelor of Science in Video Game Testing

 Students enrolled in online programs that prepare them for careers in video game testing learn coding, designing, game analysis, testing and development.
 As with the certificate programs, schools may focus on areas such as game software development or game programming, but the skills taught for video game testing are comparable.
 Graduates of such programs have the skills they need to take a video game from concept to the final stages where it is ready for the public.
-Coursework tends to be computer science oriented, so generally, a Bachelor of Science is conferred upon completion.
+Coursework tends to be computer science oriented, which also has a significant Mathematics component.
+Generally, these programs lead to a Bachelor of Science upon completion.
 Similar programs include Web game programming, multimedia design and computer information systems.